aeternitas-infinita/minio-go-extended/README.md

 4. **Validate inputs**: The library validates paths, but validate business logic in your application
 5. **Use presigned URLs for client uploads**: More secure than exposing credentials
 6. **Set reasonable expiry times**: Don't make presigned URLs valid longer than necessary
+7. **Multiple buckets**: Create separate client instances for different buckets - each client is lightweight and manages its own configuration
+8. **Connection reuse**: Clients maintain their own connection pools, so reuse client instances when possible

 ## Error Handling